jdx/mise/README.md

 Default: false unless running NixOS or Alpine (let me know if others should be added)

 Do not use precompiled binaries for all languages.
-Useful if running on a Linux distrobution like Alpine that does not use glibc and therefore likely won't be able to run precompiled binaries.
+Useful if running on a Linux distribution like Alpine that does not use glibc and therefore likely won't be able to run precompiled binaries.

 Note that this needs to be setup for each language.
 File a ticket if you notice a language that is not